dqops/dqo/docs/examples/index.md

 While it is not necessary to manually add the connection in our examples, you can find information on how to do it in the [Working with DQOps section](../data-sources/index.md).

-## Running the use cases
+## Start DQOps

-To run the examples, follow the steps below.
+To start the DQOps application with the example, follow the steps below.

 1. Go to the directory where you installed DQOps and navigate, for example, to `examples/data-completeness/number-of-rows-in-the-table-bigquery`.